Injuries, though, don’t always happen, and having to pay for them can be an unwelcome surprise. Medical expenses can add

 - Auto insurance is required – if you’re going to own a car, you’re going

 to have to get insurance.
 There’s no way around it.
+Remember cheap auto insurance may or may not meet your needs.

 - Health insurance is practical – medical expenses can snowball quickly.